upper image

 1987 Royal Ruby Wedding Inverted Frame Error Promotional Presentation Card Set

-Basically it came down to them being found not guilty of all charges.
-Yes they did create some "errors" and yes they did present them to the public, but they did imply that they were made by the printer in limited quantities for collectors.
-Only a couple of them appear to have been in the archive.
+Basically, it came down to all the accused parties being found not guilty of all charges.
+Yes, they did create "made for collector errors" and yes they did present them to the public, but they did imply that they were made by the printer in limited quantities for collectors.
+Interestingly, only a couple of them appear to have been in the archive.
 Many "made for collector" stamps are produced by many countries in the millions.
 The issuing countries have a population that would never use them all in a lifetime!
 What has happened to many of these "errors" is that some shady dealers are still to this day trying to sell them as true error stamps and using deceitful tactics not stating that they were made for collectors by the printer, lying about their rarity, and trying to convince non-savvy collectors that they are a great investments.
 To these dealers I say,

 A NOTE ON THE POLICE EVIDENCE

-The letter this was taken from was Mr. Roses response to Mr. Feigenbaums objections to the final sale of the archive in 1995.
+The letter this was taken from was Mr. Roses response to Mr. Feigenbaum's objections to the final sale of the archive in 1995.
 Mr. Rose was determined to not delay or stop the final sale for reasons unknown.
 Possibly for financial reasons, be it personal or public, or possibly being tired of dealing with the liquidation which was over a six year period.

 In 1993 Christie's had a major auction sale in New York of the archival material.
 Roger West, owner of Avion Stamps, was one of the major buyers of the material so it is said.
-He is still selling items from the archive on his website.
+He is still selling items from the archive on his web site.
 He is a member of the Stampdile Network.
-Being said member it basically comes down to Mr. West buying back part of the material and joining Mr. Feigenbaum in the selling of it.
+Being a said member it basically comes down to Mr. West buying back part of the material and joining Mr. Feigenbaum in the selling of it.

-Several of the crates were auctioned off containing the St. Vincent/Nevis side of the Leaders of the World Automobiles/Locomotives varieties and other issues such as the Ships, Cricket and Soccer issues including the imperforates, specimen overprinted, progressive color proofs and "errors".
-These have been put into randomized lots on eBay by City Collectibles and almost all have been sold and spread across the world.
-The panes (there were no uncut press sheets) are now being cut up and sold by various dealers (many in not complete sets) because of the randomized way they were placed in lots by CC.
-It was stated that it was too difficult to match the progressive colors to their perspective values.
-I have recovered a major portion of the St. Lucia/Tuvalu side for the research.
-Much has been fully reunited and counted and documented for future knowledge for collectors and dealers.
-Printing quantities are basically the same for all these issues and thus one can base the same figures on the St. Vincent/Nevis side of the materials as well.
-Specialized pages will be created for more details on specific issues.
+Several of the crates were auctioned off containing the St. Vincent/Nevis side of the Leaders of the World Automobiles/Locomotives varieties and other issues such as the Ships, Cricket and Soccer issues including the imperforates, specimen overprinted, progressive color proofs and some "errors".
+They were put into randomized lots on eBay by City Collectibles and virtually all of it has been sold and spread across the world.
+The panes (and a few Royal Wedding uncut press sheets) are now being cut up and sold by various dealers, many in not complete sets.
+Because of the randomized way they were placed in lots by CityCollectibles this has happened.
+It was stated that it was too difficult to match the progressive colors to their perspective values and I can understand why.
+Thousands of panes in packs of 120 randomly thrown into crates is a difficult and very time consuming endeavor.

 Example of Saint Lucia 1984 Leaders of the World Automobiles Progressive Color Proof Pane Set